farcasterxyz/protocol/docs/SPECIFICATION.md

 6. If `m.data.body.type` is `USER_DATA_TYPE_BIO`, value must be <= 256 bytes
 7. If `m.data.body.type` is `USER_DATA_TYPE_URL`, value must be <= 256 bytes
 8. If `m.data.body.type` is `USER_DATA_TYPE_FNAME`, value must map to a valid fname.
+9. `m.data.body.value` must be a valid utf-8 string

 An fname is considered valid only if the most recent event for the fid `Transfer` event with the custody address in the `to` property.
 If a valid fname for a given fid becomes invalid, and there is a UserDataAdd message for that fid with the fname as its value, it must be revoked.